To Japanese Page

 (Until then, the design of a white elephant on a red background had been used since the era of Rama IV.)

-Like the design above, the national flag of Thailand is called "Thong Trairong"; Blue stripe in the middle, white bands up and down of it, and red stripes sandwiches them.
+The national flag of Thailand is called "Thong Trairong"; Blue stripe in the middle, white bands up and down of it, and red stripes sandwiches them.
+Each of those colours has an important meaning as follows:

-On week days (I don't know about weekends) , the national flag is raised at 8.00 a.m. and lowered at 6.00 p.m. at public places, offices and schools mostly with the Thai National Anthem.
+On week days, the national flag is raised at 8.00 a.m. and lowered at 6.00 p.m. at public places, offices and schools mostly with the Thai National Anthem.

 Related Links